-March 13 – 21, 2017 —
+March 13 – 15, 2017 —

 March 13th we left Barcelona and flew to Dublin, Ireland to spend the next week, including St. Patrick’s Day.
 Our first side trip was to explore Belfast, Northern Ireland.
 There was only a sign along the road identifying our entry into another country.

-Much of the credit can be given to the new Titanic Belfast Museum.
+Some of the credit for the revival of the city can be given to the new Titanic Belfast Museum.
 The ship – RMS Titanic – was built in Belfast at the very active dockyards.
 Fifteen thousand people, mostly men, worked on the construction.
 Since that time the shipbuilding in Belfast dried up and all of those jobs disappeared.
-The dockyards have been renovated into the Titanic Quarter.
-The aluminum clad museum faces the water in the shape of a ship’s bow.
+The dockyards have been renovated into the “Titanic Quarter”.
+The new aluminum clad museum faces the water in the shape of a ship’s bow.
 The exhibits combine photos, video, a ride through an area designed to imitate a construction zone complete with sounds and smells of ship construction.
-It was truly exceptional.
+There is an abstract mock up of the size of the Titanic outside on the slipway along with a creative representative of the route of the Titanic and a plaque showing the latitude and longitude where she went down.
+There is also one of the two actual tenders to the Titanic permanently berthed in one of the dry docks.
+Because it was built at he same time as the Titanic, there in the shipyard, it is the same style and technology of the Titanic which makes it an interesting live study of the big ship.
+The entire experience was truly exceptional.
 We read that we should plan on two hours to go through it.
 We were there four hours (until it closed) and really would have liked another two hours.
 It is on our highly recommended list.
 Understandably it has become the number one tourist attraction for Belfast.